 Orochimaru was seen wearing a devil-faced Shinigami mask upon performing the unsealing of the Reaper Death Seal, bringing forth the souls of the four Hokages for the Reanimation Jutsu.

-The design is quite creepy, based on a typical Japanese mask with a sinister facial gesture, which makes Orochimaru creepier upon wearing it.
+The design is quite creepy, based on a typical Japanese mask with a sinister facial gesture, which makes Orochimaru creepier for wearing it.